MacSmithNZ/massageeden.co.nz/content/deluxe/index.md

   h1: In-room service at Pullman Rotorua
   p: Indulge in the ultimate relaxation experience with Massage Eden's 'De Luxe' in-room service at Pullman Hotel Rotorua.
   img: deluxe.jpg
+resources:
+- src: mobile-massage-therapist.jpg
+  name: mobile massage
+  params:
+    alt: Mobile massage service.
 ---

+## Introducing Massage Eden 'De Luxe'

+We are thrilled to announce a luxurious addition to our services at Massage Eden - the all-new "De Luxe" in-room service, exclusively available at the Pullman Hotel Rotorua.
+We understand the importance of relaxation and rejuvenation, and now, you can experience the epitome of bliss within the comfort of your own room.

+### The Ultimate Indulgence

+**Massage Eden 'De Luxe'** offers a 1-hour massage for just $169 and a 1-hour couples massage for $338.
+This exclusive service is designed to provide you with the ultimate in relaxation and pampering, right at your fingertips.

+### Your Personal Oasis

+Our qualified male and female therapists will arrive at your room fully equipped, including a massage table and all the necessary tools for your treatment.
+They will consult with you to understand your preferences and needs, ensuring a personalized and enjoyable experience.

+### Expertise You Can Trust

+At Eden Spa Express, our therapists are not only highly skilled but also fully qualified.
+Before joining our team, they undergo rigorous in-house training to guarantee the highest level of service.
+Rest assured, our focus is on your well-being, and we maintain a strictly non-sexual service policy.

+{{< image src="mobile massage" >}}

+### How to Book

+To make your reservation for this extraordinary experience, please reach out to our friendly booking team.
+They will guide you in selecting the perfect package and therapist to suit your specific requirements.
+Please note that we require a minimum of 2 hours' notice to accommodate travel time, subject to availability.

+- In the event of a cancellation less than one hour prior to the appointment, a 100% cancellation fee will be charged to your room.
+- A 15% surcharge applies on New Zealand public holidays.

+For bookings, you can contact the hotel reception or get in touch with us directly through our website or phone number.

-## Introducing Massage Eden 'De Luxe' In-Room Service at Pullman Hotel Rotorua
+Experience the ultimate in relaxation and rejuvenation with Massage Eden 'De Luxe' at the Pullman Hotel Rotorua.
+It's time to pamper yourself like never before!

+---

-Massage Eden is excited to announce the launch of our exclusive in-room service at the luxurious Pullman Hotel Rotorua.
-We are thrilled to introduce the Massage Eden 'De Luxe' experience, designed to take your relaxation to the next level.
+*Please note that Massage Eden 'De Luxe' is an exclusive in-room service available only at the Pullman Hotel Rotorua.
+Prices mentioned are subject to change, and availability may vary.*

-**What is Massage Eden 'De Luxe'?**

-Our 'De Luxe' in-room service at Pullman Hotel Rotorua is tailored to provide you with the ultimate massage experience.
-Whether you're travelling for leisure or business, there's no better way to unwind and rejuvenate than with a professional massage delivered right to your hotel room.

-**Pricing:**

-- 1-Hour Individual Massage: $169
-- 1-Hour Couples Massage: $338

-**Why Choose Massage Eden 'De Luxe'?**

-1. **Convenience**: We come to you, so you can enjoy the massage in the comfort of your hotel room, without the need to travel.

-2. **Luxury**: The Pullman Hotel Rotorua is renowned for its opulence, and our 'De Luxe' service complements this with high-quality massage therapies.

-3. **Personalized Experience**: Our skilled therapists will tailor the massage to your specific needs, ensuring you leave feeling relaxed and revitalized.

-4. **Couples Retreat**: Share the experience with a loved one with our couples massage option, a perfect way to bond and unwind together.

-5. **Peace of Mind**: Rest easy knowing you're in the capable hands of certified therapists with extensive experience.

-Don't miss the opportunity to elevate your stay at the Pullman Hotel Rotorua with the Massage Eden 'De Luxe' in-room service.
-Book your session today for an unforgettable relaxation experience.

-For reservations and inquiries, please [book online](/schedule-an-appointment) or reach out to the Pullman Hotel Rotorua front desk.

-Experience the epitome of relaxation with Massage Eden 'De Luxe' at Pullman Hotel Rotorua.